anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS.md

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/11-VM%20-%20Manage%20Monkeys.jpg)

-# 12) In Indigo, create a Voice Monkey device
+# 12) In Indigo, create a Voice Monkey device, paste in the name from step 11

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/12-Indigo%20-%20Create%20a%20Device.jpg)

 # 13) In Indigo, name the device.
-▪ If you know what the name of the device it is synced with is in the Alexa App, give it the same name.
-If not, choice any name.
+▪ If you know what the name of the device is, in the Alexa app use that here.
+If not, give a any name

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/13-Indigo%20-%20Name%20the%20device.jpg)